florisjanssens/openproject-management_plugin/README.md

 **Workflow:** The user selects which settings to copy and clicks on "Apply".
 A background job gets queued which will be picked up by a free worker process.
 The worker copies the chosen settings to each active subproject.
 Operations resulting in an error will add an error message to the error log indicating the error and the specific subproject.
 The copy continues if an error was encountered for a specific setting and project.
 At the end, the user receives an email which indicates the copy is done and contains an error log.

 ## Requirements
-This plugin has no requirements on top of the requirements of version >= 10.5.2 of the [OpenProject Core](https://github.com/opf/openproject/).
+This plugin has no requirements on top of the requirements of version = 10.4.1 of the [OpenProject Core](https://github.com/opf/openproject/).

 ## Installation
 ### Versions
 **Important:** This repository has multiple branches for different versions of OpenProject.
 Please select one of these versions and make sure your OpenProject version corresponds to the chosen version.
-The master branch should only be used to get a version which is developed alongside the OpenProject core development branch.
+The dev branch should only be used to get a version which is developed alongside the OpenProject core development branch.

 ### In a production environment
 For installation instructions, it's best to refer to [the official OpenProject documentation on how to install plugins.](https://docs.openproject.org/installation-and-operations/configuration/plugins/)